-Andrew Dice was honored for the highest number of calls answered at 246.
-The rest of the top five are Greg Miller, Jake Heminover, Bill Fulton, and Jim Bryant.
+Dice was also honored as the department’s top responder for the past year, answering 275 calls.
+The rest of the top five responders were Jake Heminover, Greg Miller, Bill Fulton, and Sarah Purcell.

 SFPD-E31d.jpeg